 As I worked my way through the creative writing curriculum, writing became part of my life’s mechanics, an essential process, deeply internal.
 It served as a kind of thinking-through in text of the subjects that most compelled me: nature, culture, food, wine, place, home, meaning, creativity.
 The results were usually shared only with one professor and those scattered others to whom it was assigned (like my classmates), or on whom it was foisted (like my husband).
 Working on my thesis these last several months, I expanded my understanding of the craft of writing, and developed techniques for planning and working out a book-length project.
 But I also learned more about myself, about what I know to be true about the poetics and praxis of home, and about what it means to make my own true place in the world—as a woman, wife, gardener, cook, and homemaker.

-When my colleague blurted that I had won the award that bears your name, the news sent me reeling, delighted but also thoroughly astonished.
+When my colleague blurted that I had won the award that you endowed and that bears your name, the news sent me reeling, delighted but also thoroughly astonished.
 I had heard about the award, of course, but that day the MALS program was graduating forty-one scholars, every one deserving of special approbation, and it was a great honor to be tapped by the faculty committee.
 Winning said, in essence, you are worthy, and your writing is good; it matters.